About Choisya ternate: Mexican Orange Blossom, Mexican Mock Orange

 Type: Evergreen

-Location: Full Sun / Partial Shade
+Location: Full Sun / Partial Shade (yellow-leaved varieties may scorch in intense sun)

-Zones: 7, 8, 9, 10 (hardiness to temperatures as low as -12C (10F)
+Zones: 7, 8, 9, 10 (hardiness to temperatures as low as -12C (10F) but less hardy varieties like ‘Sundance’ will need protection from harsh winds and frost in cooler zones)

-Where To Plant And How To Grow Choisya (Mexican Orange Blossom)
+Where to Plant and How to Grow Choisya (Mexican Orange Blossom)

 It tolerates partial shade, but those that receive full sun have greater flower yield.
 Ideally an east-facing sunny location with afternoon shade from hot summer sun will protect it from being scorched.
-If the location is in the path of bitterly cold winds during winter, it may need some burlap protection, or reconsider planting it in a more sheltered spot.

-The choisya benefits from a balanced fertilizer applied in early spring.
+The choisya benefits from a balanced slow-release fertilizer applied in early spring.
 And mulch added in spring helps to conserve moisture.

-When And How To Prune Choisya (Mexican Orange Blossom)
+When and How to Prune Choisya (Mexican Orange Blossom)

 The choisya shrub can grow upwards to 1.8 metres (6 feet) and sometimes a little more, but don’t let this scare you.
 Choisyas tolerate pruning from a light trim to a hard prune.
+Shape lightly to maintain form, cutting back leggy stems.
+Avoid heavy pruning into old wood to preserve future blooms for the next season.

 Pruning choisya annually in spring is beneficial for new growth and to keep an attractive shape.
 Hard pruning to restore the form of a neglected shrub or contain the shrub’s size should be done after the last hard frost.
 And always remove any dead or damaged stems caused during winter.
+Ensure good airflow by also removing any crossing branches.

 Young plants should be pruned to one-third in the spring.
 This encourages new shoots to grow from base to form a bushy and denser habit as it grows.

 Mature choisya shrubs should be pruned after flowering to keep a uniformed rounded form.
 If your plants develop bare or straggly stems, cut back all the main stems back to about 20-25 cm (8-10 inches) from the ground in the spring once the risk of frost is gone.
+Prune after the main spring bloom (late spring/early summer).
+Lightly trim again after a potential autumn flush.

 Trim off the faded flowers in late spring by cutting just below the flowerheads.
 This can encourage a second batch of blooms in autumn.

-Tools Needed For Pruning Choisya (Mexican Orange Blossom)
+Tools Needed for Pruning Choisya (Mexican Orange Blossom)

 Below is the list of essential tools needed to prune a Mexican orange blossom shrub.
 You will likely only need to have a good quality sharp pruner to maintain the shape of Mexican orange blossom.
 With mature shrubs, the older wood that needs to be cut from the base may be thick and a lopper will be needed.